jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today
-- Refactor addOneOffAnimation to replace more complicated animation logic in Lobber.ts and other files so that it OPTIONALLY removes animation when sprite changes.
-Refactoring it will make it auto remove when it's done **important**
 - Do a few sfx and spell effects every day
 - multiplayer bug: when a player joins after another player has already died, on client 2 the other player's sprite is in idle instead of dead
 - make quantity work for pull